mandle420/DCS_Standalone_on_linux/README.md

 options.lua(included on this page at the top) in
 ```/drive_c/users/<USRNAME>/Saved Games/DCS<.openbeta?>/Config/options.lua```

+With that change, you should be able to log in but once the game starts you
+will see a black screen. you have two options from here, proceede with WINE or use Proton under steam(Standalone running under steam)

 ### NOTE: the following dosen't seem to be an issue if you use proton(Via Steam)
+### If you proceede using wine you will have to redo this step every time you repair the game and possibly when ED updates the optionDB.lua
 see [Porting to Steam](#Porting-to-Steam) for using proton(Via Steam), just skip this step

-With that change, you should be able to log in but once the game starts you
-will see a black screen.
 To fix this, ~create a symlink from
 `$INSTALL_DIR/bin/webrtc_plugin.dll` to `$INSTALL_dir/webrtc_plugin.dll`.~
 $INSTALL_dir isn't defined anywhere soooo....
-but I have a different workaround for this problem however it removes the in game voice chat functionality
+I have a workaround for this problem however it removes the in game voice chat functionality
 witch I find to be a downside but
 ```
 ¯\_(ツ)_/¯